'They don't engage in anything!' - Rapinoe calls out Ronaldo & Messi for silence on racism, sexism | Goal.com

 Megan Rapinoe has urged Cristiano Ronaldo and Lionel Messi, as well as other leading male superstars, to be more outspoken on social issues including racism and sexism.

-United States international Rapinoe won the women's Ballon d'Or this week, joining Messi on the stage at the annual awards gala as the Barcelona great claimed the men's prize for a record sixth time, one more than rival Ronaldo.
+United States international Rapinoe won the women's Ballon d'Or this week, joining Messi as the Barcelona great claimed the men's prize for a record sixth time, one more than rival Ronaldo.

 Rapinoe became the second woman to win the Ballon d'Or, after Ada Hegerberg won the inaugural prize last year.